outofcoffee/imposter/docs/run_imposter_aws_lambda.md

 The key steps are:

-- use the Imposter CLI to create a ZIP bundle containing your configuration and the Imposter Lambda function
+- use the Imposter CLI to configure AWS Lambda as the remote deployment target
-- use the Imposter CLI to deploy the bundle as a Lambda function to the desired AWS region, providing any custom IAM roles etc.
+- use the Imposter CLI to deploy your configuration (bundled with the Imposter engine) as a Lambda function to the desired AWS region
 - access the Lambda function via a Lambda Function URL

 ### Prerequisites